 However, one of our top tips for wild camping in Iceland has to be: be careful, and be willing to give up the idea if it doesn’t seem possible.
 We would never recommend you break the law or risk causing problems for the locals.

 Our other tips for wild camping in Iceland would be the same for camping at a designated site.
 Make a plan before you go.
-We don’t mean write down every detail, and it’s always fun to be flexible, but it’s a good idea to have a vague idea of where you’re aiming for and how you can get there.
+We don’t mean to write down every detail, and it’s always fun to be flexible, but it’s a good idea to have a vague idea of where you’re aiming for and how you can get there.

 It’s also vital to pack appropriately.
-Even in summer, Iceland is not a tropical place (understatement) and it will get chilly at night.
-You need a good quality, cosy sleeping bag as well as plenty of warm clothing.
+Even in summer, Iceland is not a tropical place (understatement), and it will get chilly at night.
+You need a good quality, cozy sleeping bag as well as plenty of warm clothing.
 Bring lots of energy bars and dried food to nibble on – plus chocolate as a treat!

 Lastly, embrace the experience.
 The best moments when camping are the ones where you let your worries go.
 A damp bum means nothing against the feeling of sitting on the grass outside your tent, watching the sun go down over this ancient and magic country.
-Be safe, be sensible and enjoy it all!
+Be safe, be sensible, and enjoy it all!